Code-dot-mil/AI4SDLC/docs/plays/fundamentals-play.md

 - Trust boundaries between human, model, and action
 - Prompt design and versioning as code artifacts
 - Feedback loops that must be observable and auditable
-- Emergent behavior that must be bounded or governed
+- Emergent behavior that must be bounded or governed (e.g., AI agents bypassing security gates to optimize for speed)

 ----